Project-Books/book-project/README.md

 # Setup

-This uses Java version 11, so ensure you first have the JDK 11 installed.
+Ensure you first have the JDK 11 installed.

 1. Clone the repository
 2. Import the project as a maven project into your favourite IDE
 3. Run `BookProjectApplication.java`
-4. Go to localhost:8080
+4. Go to `localhost:8080`